topotopo/Common-RecyclerViewAdapter-Android/README.md

 # Common RecyclerView Adapter

 * Create a list of different views with its different or the same set of data to bind without the boilerplate code in the RecyclerView Adapter.
-* Use a single adapter for different lists in your entire app.
+* Use a single adapter for all the recyclerviews in your app.

-Current version: 1.0.1-snapshot01
+* Current version: 1.0.1-snapshot01
+* Built on top of RecyclerView, Databinding

+## Sample App
 ![Image of Sample App](https://github.com/topotopo/common-recyclerview-adapter-android/blob/master/screenshot.png)

 ## Setup